Control and chaos in fantasy locales (Robinson Crusoe, Treasure Island, Lord of the Flies, and more)

 –R.L.
 Stevenson, A Child’s Garden of Verses

 For adults in winter, daydreams about tropical islands seem to be associated with warmth; any travel agent can tell you that when toes are frozen and cold winds blow, Jamaica and Hawaii become especially desirable destinations.
-For the young, however, island dreaming is less seasonal and, it seems to me, particularly acute when they are grappling with issues of order and disorder, control and chaos.
+For the young, however, island dreaming is less seasonal but, it seems to me, particularly acute when they are grappling with issues of order and disorder, control and chaos.

 Neverland, in James Barrie’s Peter Pan, is an island.
 Neatly circumscribed and isolated, this Fantasy Island is more manageable than Real Life.
 Neverland is a simplified place, even a silly place: more Gilligan’s than Rhode Island.
 Still, there are potential threats to this orderliness because, Barrie notes, the island is “nicely crammed” with chaotic forces: wild animals, Redskins, and pirates.